Mary Galentine Fenner: Career

 At a very early age, Fenner wrote for the Rural New Yorker.
 Her first published poem, "In Memoriam," dedicated to her mother on the anniversary of her father's death, in 1873, was written while she could not raise her head from her pillow.
 She subsequently became a prolific versifier, who published one volume of poems.

 Personal life

-She married Rev. Francis Drake Fenner (1832-1894) on July 24, 1861, one month after completing her studies at Genesee Wesleyan Seminary.
-They had three children, Leland, Anna, and Carl.
-Francis was a graduate of Rochester University and Rochester Theological Seminary (now Colgate Rochester Crozer Divinity School).
+Fenner married Rev. Francis Drake Fenner (1832-1894) on July 24, 1861, one month after completing her studies at Genesee Wesleyan Seminary.
+They had three children.
+Francis was a graduate of University of Rochester and Rochester Theological Seminary (now Colgate Rochester Crozer Divinity School).
 Affiliated with the Seneca Baptist Association, he served as pastor of Baptist churches in Ovid Centre, New York, 1864–07; Jordan, New York, 1807–71; Parma, New York, 1871–74; Ovid Centre, 1874–78; Somerset, New York, 1873–83; and Royalton, New York, 1883.
 By 1893, they were living in North Manlius, New York, where he had a parish.

-After she was widowed in 1894, Fenner removed to Jordan, New York.
+After Fenner was widowed in 1894, she moved to Jordan, New York.
 She died at Ovid, Seneca County, New York, July 10, 1903, and was buried at Evergreen Lawn Cemetery, Akron, New York.